Duality between Lagrangian and Legendrian invariants: Introduction

 The invariants $LA^*$ and $CE^*$ come equipped with canonical augmentations to the semi-simple ring $\k$ and it is easy to see by construction that $LA^*$ is determined by $CE^*$ via the equivalence:

 The duality which would recover $CE^{\ast}$ from $LA^{\ast}$ holds in the ``simply-connected'' case (see Section \ref{algkoszul}).
 In the topological case discussed above, this is analogous to the simply-connectedness assumption on $M$, which makes the augmented algebras $C^*(M)$ and $C_{-*}(\Omega M)$ Koszul dual.
 In fact, the topological case is a special case of our study for the Weinstein manifold $T^*M$, with the Lagrangian skeleton $L_\Lambda = M$ given by the 0-section, and the dual Lagrangian $C_\Lambda$ given by a cotangent fiber $T^*_{p} M$.
+This is because the wrapped Floer cohomology complex of a cotangent fiber is quasi-isomorphic to $C_{-*}(\Omega M)$ by \cite{abloop} and the Floer cohomology complex of the zero section is quasi-isomorphic to $C^*(M)$ (\cite{fukayaoh}) as augmented $A_\infty$ algebras.

-We next sketch the definition of our version of the Chekanov-Eliashberg DG-algebra (without any assumption of simply-connectedness).
+We next sketch the definition of our version of the Chekanov-Eliashberg DG-algebra without any assumption of simply-connectedness (See Section \ref{maininvariants} for details).
 This is the DG-algebra over $\k$ called $CE^*$ above.
-Its underlying $\k$-bimodule is the unital $\k$-algebra freely generated by Reeb chords between components of $\Lambda$ and chains in $C_{-*}(\Omega_{p_v} \Lambda_v)$ for $v \in \Gamma^+$.
+Its underlying $\k$-bimodule is the unital $\k$-algebra generated by Reeb chords between components of $\Lambda$ and chains in $C_{-*}(\Omega_{p_v} \Lambda_v)$ for $v \in \Gamma^+$.
 (This is the crucial distinctions between $\Gamma^+$ and $\Gamma^-$.)